Quasi-condensation of bilayer excitons in a periodic potential

-In the deep lattice limit, the experiments displayed in Fig. 4 also allow us to study the time coherence of excitons trapped in the lattice sites.
-Indeed, in these measurements we ensured that one bright interference fringe coincided with one row of lattice sites.
-For each value of $V_0$ we then measured the intensity modulation along this particular bright fringe $C_i$, and compared it to the bare modulation of the photoluminescence in real space $C_m$ due to the localisation in the lattice sites.
-Thus, we directly extract the average amplitude of $|g^{(1)}|$ for the photoluminescence radiated by the lattice sites only.
+The experiments reported in Fig.4.b allow us to distinguish the two previous scenarii.
+There, we extracted the exciton time coherence locally, i.e. in the lattice sites, by ensuring that one bright interference fringe coincided with one row of lattice sites.
+For each value of $V_0$ we then measured the intensity modulation along this particular bright fringe $C_i$, and compared it to the bare modulation of the photoluminescence in real space $C_m$ due to the localisation in the lattice.
+Thus, we directly deduce the average amplitude of $|g^{(1)}|$ for the photoluminescence radiated by the lattice sites only.
 It reads $|g^{(1)}|$=2$(C_i-C_m)/((1-C_i)(1+C_m))$, since the emission between the lattice sites does not yield any measurable interference signal for $\tau$=4.7 ps (Fig.3.a).
-Figure 4 reveals then a revival of the interference contrast for $V_0\gtrsim3\mu$, the contrast increasing rapidly up to an amplitude similar to the one for vanishing $V_0$ for the deepest lattice depth.
-Accordingly, we deduce in the deep lattice limit that inside the sites dipolar excitons exhibit extended temporal coherence.
-This provides a signature for the buildup of microscopic quasi-condensates in the lattice sites \cite{Dang_2020,Prokofeev_2018}.
-As shown in Fig.3, these coherent exciton droplets are independent one from another, i.e. with no defined phase relation.
-Let us then tress that we can not directly probe the spatial coherence of these droplets, since their spatial extension ($\sim1 \mu$m) reduces to our spatial resolution.
-An extended time coherence then constitutes the only accessible fingerprint for the quasi-condensation of excitons trapped in the lattice sites.
+Figure 4.b reveals then that the interference contrast is vanishing for $V_0\lesssim$ 2 meV, the contrast increasing thereafter rapidly with $V_0$.
+For $V_0$ = 3 meV it reaches an amplitude similar to the one for $V_0\sim$ 0.
+Accordingly, we deduce that for $V_0\lesssim$ 2 meV excitons lack extended temporal coherence, whereas coherence builds up for $V_0\gtrsim$ 2 meV providing a signature of microscopic quasi-condensates in the lattice sites for $V_0$ = 3 meV \cite{Dang_2020,Prokofeev_2018}.
+As shown in Fig.3, these coherent exciton droplets are independent from one another, i.e. with no defined phase relation.
+Figure 4 shows that the transition between this array of droplets and the extended quasi-condensate ($V_0\sim$ 0) passes then through a normal incoherent exciton gas which is not localised by the lattice potential (see Ref. \cite{Lagoin_2020}).
+Such transition does not correspond to the framework of Josephson coupled array of condensates, but rather suggests that coherence is destroyed due to a renormalisation of the exciton effective mass, which yields a critical phase-space density exceeding our experimental conditions.